-ESL 602C 0.0 unit
+ESL 602C 0.0 unit Reading Skills for ESL Students 3 27 hours lecture

-Recommended Preparation: ESL 602B Grading: LBCC Non-Graded Course

-This third course in a series of seven reading skills courses is designed to teach ESL students how to read, comprehend what they read and build vocabulary.
+Recommended Preparation: ESL 602B Grading: LBCC non-graded course This third course in a series of seven reading skills courses is designed to teach ESL students how to read, comprehend what they read and build vocabulary.
 ESL 602C teaches students how to read and comprehend words, sentences, paragraphs and passages or texts without the dependency on a dictionary.
 Working with material appropriate to this level, students build upon the content of ESL 602B and in addition learn to analyze a passage for specific content and define words in context.
 Course content coincides with ESL 802.